Chain-in-Tree: Back to Sequential Reasoning in LLM Tree Search: Introduction

 \section{Introduction}

 Large language models (LLMs) excel at tasks such as mathematical and commonsense reasoning, but their performance often improves further when additional test-time compute is allocated.
 Recent work has shown that \emph{test-time scaling} enables LLMs to explore multiple reasoning paths, thereby making better use of knowledge they already possess \citep{sprague2025to}.
 Among test-time scaling methods, tree-search–based approaches have achieved state-of-the-art results on benchmarks like GSM8K and Math500, by treating reasoning as sequential decision-making and exploring multiple candidate trajectories \citep{zhang2024restmcts,yao2023tree}.
-Such approaches naturally align with planning-style problems \citep{valmeekam2023planbench}.
+Such approaches pivot LLMs—otherwise weak in zero-shot planning—toward effective performance on planning problems \citep{valmeekam2023planbench}.

 However, tree-search–based frameworks are highly inefficient: compared to simpler iterative prompting methods, they are often 10--20 times slower \citep{chen-etal-2024-tree}.
 A central limitation is that they operate at a fixed granularity of reasoning steps.
 In some cases, this granularity is enforced explicitly, for example by treating each sub-question–answer pair as a node \citep{hao-etal-2023-reasoning}.
 Other approaches, such as MCTS with free-form thoughts \citep{zhang2024restmcts,yao2023tree}, allow more flexibility but still assume that every generated thought must branch independently.
 In practice, however, a reasoning step in mathematics may correspond to a single operation or a tightly coupled set of operations, while in domains with deterministic action spaces (e.g., board games) the step granularity is even more strictly defined.
 This rigidity forces branching even on trivial steps, resulting in excessive LLM calls during both expansion and simulation.
+We address this limitation by proposing \textbf{Chain-in-Tree (CiT)}, a plug-in for LLM-in-the-loop tree search that adaptively decides \emph{when} branching is necessary.